Snow: Self-organizing Broadcast Protocol for Cloud: Design

-Since this algorithm is an optimization triggered in a stable node scenario, we assume that all nodes have a correct, consistent, and immutable membership view at this time.
+Since this algorithm is an optimization triggered in a stable node scenario, we assume that all nodes have a correct, consistent, and immutable membership view during the execution process of broadcast.
 So, how does Snow construct the Secondary Tree?
-We rebuild a logical array based on the ring, which places the root node in the middle.
+We rebuild a logical list based on the ring, which places the root node in the middle.
 As shown in Figure \ref{fig:snow-coloring} A. After that, partition the nodes into even and odd groups based on the parity of their indices in the array.
 During message dissemination, if the current node's index is odd, messages are preferentially sent to other odd-indexed nodes; If the index is even, messages are prioritized for even-indexed nodes.
 A node can send messages to a node with a different parity only if there are no nodes with the same parity within its assigned region (calculated separately for the left and right regions).
-We refer to this process as \textit{node coloring}.
+We refer to this process as \textit{Node Coloring}.
 Figure \ref{fig:snow-coloring} shows how the trees are constructed.
-The above array is only used to distinguish the colors of nodes.
+The above logical list is only used to distinguish the colors of nodes.

-As before, we logically place the broadcast origin at the center of the ring and determine whether the root node is an even or odd node based on the number of nodes to its left.
-For instance, if the initial root node $N_0$ is an odd node, then $N_{-1}$ and $N_1$ must be even nodes.
-When identifying midpoint node candidates in its left region, the node prioritizes sending messages to other odd nodes within that region.
-If fewer than $k'$ odd nodes are available in the left region, select even nodes instead for message transmission.
-The same process applies to the right region, computed independently.
+\textbf{Primary Tree:} As before, we logically place the broadcast origin at the middle of the ring and determine whether the root node is an even or odd node based on the number of nodes to its left.
+For instance, suppose the initial root node $N_0$ is an odd node, then $N_{-1}$ and $N_1$ must be even nodes.
+When identifying child node candidates in its region, the node prioritizes sending messages to other odd nodes within that region.
+If fewer than $k'$ odd nodes are available in that region, select even nodes instead for message transmission.
 This tree construction process can be viewed as two steps: First, a tree is constructed using odd nodes.
 Second, Using even numbered nodes as leaf nodes of the tree.
 Notably, even nodes are always restricted to leaf positions in the tree.
-The proof can be found in Appendix \ref{appendix:B}.
-Since even nodes are always leaf nodes, they can increase the height of the Primary Tree by at most one level.
+The proof can be found in Appendix \ref{appendix:Leaf Node Proof}.
+Since even nodes are always leaf nodes, they increase the height of the Primary Tree by at most one level.
 This has a negligible effect on the cluster's convergence time.